marcelpetersen/mobil/_drafts/the-year-in-pictures.md

 Our Instagram account made its debut in July!
 Follow us [@wundermobility](https://www.instagram.com/wundermobility/).
 Also, yes, that is a skydiving Wunderer you see.

 The London edition of our Mobility Sessions were held at Kensington Palace.
-It was a royal affair!
+It was quite the royal affair.

 ***